Containers - Apptainer/Singularity

 conda activate myenv

-Once your build spec is ready, you can "build" the container image by running this command:
+Once these commands have been run once, you can "build" the container image by running this command:

 $ apptainer build my-container.sif image.def